“Take charge of your career, become a better leader, and get closer to the leaders you want to emulate!”

 Working in corporate America I found growth frustratingly slow and knew I wasn’t working to my full potential.
 I attributed this to a lack of skilled managers and politics.
-I assure there are many of you who can relate.
+I imagine there are many of you who can relate.

 How can I break out of this and reach my full potential?

 There are many others out there like me.
-And I want to explore this phenomenon deeper with you so we can better understand what is happening, the reasons and other movements behind it, and where to go from there.
+And I want to explore this phenomenon deeper with you so we can better understand what is happening, the reasons and movements behind it, and where to go from there.